 Santa Ana-Garden Grove Fixed Guideway Project

-Cordoba Corporation leads the planning and engineering effort on the fixed guideway project in Orange County, following a regional strategy to invest in cities with the most population density and highest potential ridership.
+Cordoba Corporation spearheaded the planning and engineering effort for the Santa Ana-Garden Grove Fixed Guideway Project, now referred to as the “OC Streetcar”, which will provide a last-mile connection from the Santa Ana Regional Transit Center to Garden Grove, following a regional strategy to invest in cities with the most population density and highest potential ridership.

 Laney College Athletic Field and Fieldhouse Project

-Building on its tradition of statewide presence with local focus, Cordoba Corporation provides construction management services with the design-build team for the LEED® Gold Certified athletic field complex, complete with a photovoltaic-covered parking lot.
+Building on its tradition of statewide presence with local focus, Cordoba Corporation provided construction management services with the design-build team for the Peralta Community College District’s Laney College Athletic Field and Fieldhouse Project.
+This project at Laney College, which is the largest community college in Oakland, resulted in a LEED® Gold Certified athletic field complex, complete with a photovoltaic-covered parking lot.

 “…none of these successes could have been possible without the professionalism, innovation, and quality of service provided by the project team members.
 As the District’s representative, Cordoba Corporation did a good job overseeing construction activities and ensuring the best value was achieved for the District.”